bastiangx/wordserve/.github/README.md

-# Typer Lib
+# WordServe

-A lightweight word completion engine based on radix trie data structure, designed for real-time word suggestions as users type.
+A lightweight prefix completion engine based on radix Trie, designed for word suggestions as users type.
 The system prioritizes memory efficiency, speed, and relevance of suggestions.

 wip